SvanBoxel/gh-linear-project-template-sync/README.md

 # GitHub Linear Sync

-This action synchronizes GitHub issues with a Linear project template based on a provided template.
+This action allows you to version control a Linear Project Template from GitHub.
+It will sync the project template with the data from a specified folder in your GitHub repository.

 ## Inputs
 ### `project_folder` (Required)